ShovanDhara/React-GraphQL-FullStackApp/README.md

 # React GraphQL Full Stack Application

 This is a Full Stack application based on React, GraphQl where you can do Query, Mutation, Authentication, Sorting, Pagination, Filtering on a GraphQL database.
-GraphQl Server is created using 'graphql-yoga' which is an Express JS based Node Server
+GraphQl Server is created using 'graphql-yoga' which is an Express JS based Node Server.
+The application also implements some error handling best practices.

 ## Architecture
 Here’s an overview of the architecture that’s used when building GraphQL servers with Prisma: